Super Bowl XLII: Second quarter

-This set up a Maroney 1-yard touchdown run two plays later, the first play of the second quarter, giving the Patriots a 7–3 lead.
+Two plays later, on the first play of the second quarter, Maroney scored on a 1-yard touchdown run, giving the Patriots their first lead of the game, 7–3.
 The two teams each only had one drive in the entire opening quarter, a Super Bowl record.
 It was the first Super Bowl since Super Bowl XXXIII in which both teams scored on their initial possession of the game.
-On the Giants' first drive of the second quarter, on 3rd-and-7, wide receiver Amani Toomer caught in a deep pass from Manning along the left sideline while dragging his feet in-bounds for a 38-yard gain, moving the ball to the Patriots' 19-yard line.
-But three plays later, Manning threw a pass that bounced out of the arms of rookie wide receiver Steve Smith and into the hands of cornerback Ellis Hobbs for an interception.
+On the Giants' first drive of the second quarter, on 3rd-and-7, wide receiver Amani Toomer caught a deep pass from quarterback Eli Manning along the left sideline while dragging his feet in bounds for a 38-yard gain, moving the ball to the Patriots' 19-yard line.
+But three plays later, Manning threw a pass that bounced out of the arms of wide receiver Steve Smith and into the hands of cornerback Ellis Hobbs for an interception.

-The Patriots' ensuing drive resulted in a three-and-out as on 3rd-and-1 James Butler and Michael Strahan (who was playing in his final game) tackled Maroney for a two-yard loss and New England was forced to punt.
+The Patriots' ensuing drive resulted in a three-and-out as on 3rd-and-1 safety James Butler and defensive end Michael Strahan (who was playing in his final game) tackled Maroney for a 2-yard loss and the Patriots were forced to punt.

-Then on the Giants' next drive, rookie running back Ahmad Bradshaw fumbled a hand-off from Manning and it looked as though Patriots' linebacker Pierre Woods had recovered the ball at the Giants' 30.
+Then on the Giants' next drive, running back Ahmad Bradshaw fumbled a hand-off from Manning and linebacker Pierre Woods appeared to recover the ball at the Giants' 30-yard line.
 But after the officials picked through the pile, it was determined that Bradshaw had made the recovery.
-The Giants maintained possession and wound up punting.
-New England's next drive ended with consecutive Giants' sacks, the first by linebacker Kawika Mitchell, the second by end Justin Tuck.
+The Giants maintained possession and still had to punt.
+The Patriots' next drive ended with back-to-back 7-yard sacks, the first by linebacker Kawika Mitchell, and the second by defensive end Justin Tuck.

-On the Giants' following drive, New York moved the ball to the New England 25, but linebacker Adalius Thomas sacked Manning and forced a fumble.
-Smith recovered the ball; however, Bradshaw was penalized for illegally batting the ball forward before the recovery.
-The penalty pushed the Giants out of field goal range, and following an incompletion, they were forced to punt.
+On the Giants' next drive, they moved the ball to the Patriots' 25-yard line, but linebacker Adalius Thomas sacked Manning and forced a fumble.
+Smith recovered the ball, but Bradshaw was flagged for illegally batting the ball forward before the recovery.
+The penalty pushed the Giants out of field goal range, and following an incompletion, they were forced to punt again.

-After the punt, two 18-yard receptions by Moss and Donté Stallworth moved the ball to the Giants' 44.
-But with 22 seconds left before halftime, Brady fumbled while being sacked by Tuck and defensive end Osi Umenyiora recovered the ball.
+After the punt, two 18-yard receptions by wide receivers Randy Moss and Donté Stallworth moved the ball to the Giants' 44-yard line.
+But with 22 seconds left before halftime, Tuck strip-sacked Brady and defensive end Osi Umenyiora recovered the ball.
 The game then went to halftime with the Patriots leading 7–3.